 The next time your doctor prescribes a medication, consider these questions to make sure it’s a medication that meets your needs at the lowest cost available:

-- Is the medication generic or brand nameOpens a new window?
+- Is the medication generic or brand nameOpens in a new tab?

 - Does my health plan cover it?

-- What tier is this medication in on my plan’s drug listOpens a new window?
+- What tier is this medication in on my plan’s drug listOpens in a new tab?
 Is there a lower-tier option that would work for me?